Chapter 7 – Faculty and Staff

 7.11.29c Research Professor.
 In addition to the qualifications required of the Associate Research Professor, appointees shall have demonstrated superior accomplishments to establish an excellent reputation among national or international colleagues.
 Appointees should have a record of outstanding scholarly production in research, publications, professional achievements or exhibit excellence in research leadership.
 Appointment to this non tenure-track faculty rank is dependent on extramural funding that supports the salary and fringe benefits of the individual and excellence in performance.
 Administrative Report January 2017

 7.11.30 Non tenure-track Faculty of Practice will have salaried appointments of more than 20 hours a week (greater than 50% FTE) that exceed or are expected to exceed one year in duration and are supported wholly or in part by general revenue funds.
 They shall not be tenured and are not eligible for permanent status.
 Their primary duties and responsibilities shall be teaching.
 Appointments to Faculty of Practice positions are reserved for accomplished or distinguished individuals who have demonstrated skills and expertise acquired in their chosen field of practice.
 Examples include, but are not limited to, leaders in business, engineering, science, theatre, dance, music, and art.
 Appointees to the position of Faculty of Practice shall hold professional masters degrees or terminal degrees in their field or shall show evidence of equivalent capabilities by virtue of experience.
 Faculty of Practice shall be appointed after being vetted with the department and with approval of the Dean.
 Appointment to the position of Faculty of Practice shall be on an annual basis for a period of up to five years maximum.
-For details on these positions, see the Agreement between the RI Council of Postsecondary Education and the URI Chapter of the AAUP.
-Administrative Report January 2017
+For details on these positions, see the Agreement between the URI Board of Trustees and the URI Chapter of the AAUP.
+Administrative Report January 2017, #20-21-36

 7.12.10 Family Relationship.
 Family relationship shall not be a bar to appointment, except that two persons of the same family may not hold positions in which one of them is directly responsible for making recommendations regarding promotion, tenure or salary of the other.
 Family is defined as spouse, children and their spouses, and siblings and their spouses and children.